mfaani/mfaani/content/posts/career/why-you-should-not-use-companys-macbook-for-personal-usage/index.md

 !["slow MacBook"](slow.png "Mike Zorn's comment about this post")

+- Apple is finding more ways to restrict access to surveillance.
+This forces companies to restrict access to tools further because they lack the visibility into things. *You* pay the price...
 - Often developers get even restricted from using tools like Charles Proxy / Proxyman, because they require adding a new root certificate which then interfere with company's monitoring tools.
 - You can leave your work laptop at work.
 Never carry it back and forth with yourself.
 Go easy on your back.
 Read a book, breath fresh air, make a friend.
 I find this to be significantly refreshing.
 I don't get when  people carry heavy laptops back and forth with zero usage at home.
 Your office should be treated as a safe as your home.
 - There's a ton of stuff that you 1) you must use a laptop.
 Can't use your iPhone for 2) absolutely don't want done with your work laptop.